gexxxter/sharkzwithlazersBlog/content/posts/2020_02_filemanager_1.md

   "iat": 1579647240
 }
 ```
 ``"unique_name": "69a96f63-cc31-4a42-bcf8-03b3e9705428"``: This seems to be a unique id generated for the registered user by the application.
-This will
+This will be important later.

 ``"role": "User"``: A role assigned to the registered user.